Machine learning algorithm cheat sheet for Azure Machine Learning Studio

 There are three main categories of machine learning: supervised learning, unsupervised learning, and reinforcement learning.

 In supervised learning, each data point is labeled or associated with a category or value of interest.
 An example of a categorical label is assigning an image as either a ‘cat’ or a ‘dog’.
 An example of a value label is the sale price associated with a used car.
 The goal of supervised learning is to study many labeled examples like these, and then to be able to make predictions about future data points.
 For example, identifying new photos with the correct animal or assigning accurate sale prices to other used cars.
 This is a popular and useful type of machine learning.
-All of the modules in Azure Machine Learning are supervised learning algorithms except for K-Means Clustering.
+All of the modules in Azure Machine Learning Studio are supervised learning algorithms except for K-Means Clustering.

 In unsupervised learning, data points have no labels associated with them.
 Instead, the goal of an unsupervised learning algorithm is to organize the data in some way or to describe its structure.
 This can mean grouping it into clusters, as K-means does, or finding different ways of looking at complex data so that it appears simpler.